It had been about three weeks since Kakashi-sensei had passed us. And let me tell you—what a boring three weeks! Honestly.

-Sasuke moved to stand beside me as he looked at my hand, a single eyebrow raised in slight curiousity.
-Kakashi watched me as well.
+Sasuke moved to stand beside me as he looked at my hand, a single eyebrow raised in slight curiosity.
+Kakashi watched me, as well.

-A small wave of fatigue washed over me from the exert of precise chakra control, but I pushed it back, blinking my eyes.
+A small wave of fatigue washed over me from the strain of precise chakra control, but I pushed it back, blinking my eyes.

 "Impressive," Kakashi said, still staring at Naruto's hand.
 "Normally it takes months of training under a sensei before acquiring the capability to do what you've just done now, Sakura.
 And you trained by yourself?"

 "I see," Kakashi said, "Very impressive, Sakura."

 I grinned at his praise, and puffed up just a bit.
 "The books were very clear and Hinata-chan helped me with my chakra control.
 I couldn't have done it so quickly without her."